Star Wars Galaxies Chronicles

 Shops and Vendors on Dantooine

-The player-driven economy in Star Wars Galaxies set it completely apart from other MMORPGs.
-All the professions were dependent on each other.
-A Doctor’s medpacks, a Weaponsmith’s rifle, a Tailor’s specially crafted uniform, and all other types of items all originated from players at some point.
-Among Weaponsmithing were sub-specializations in building melee weapons (vibroknucklers for TKA), heavy weapons (for Commandos), pistols (Pistoleers), rifles (Riflemen), and so on.
+The player-driven economy in Star Wars Galaxies set it apart from other MMORPGs.
+All the professions were dependent on one another.
+A Doctor’s medpacks, a Weaponsmith’s rifle, a Tailor’s specially crafted uniform, and all other types of items all originated from players.
+Among Weaponsmithing were sub-specializations in building melee weapons (vibroknucklers for Teras Kasi Artist), heavy weapons (for Commandos), pistols (Pistoleers), rifles (Riflemen), and so on.
 It was a remarkably complex crafting system.
 It wasn’t a pure player-influenced economy like EVE Online is today, but it was one of the early pioneers of the concept.
-The same type of item could have drastically different stats and bonuses based on who actually crafted it, and his specific methods.
+The same type of item could have drastically different stats and bonuses based on who crafted it.
 The best weapons and armor were made by players, not obtained from loot.

-Certain players became famous for making master quality gear like Stettin Palver the Weaponsmith and his shop X-Force Weapons.
+Some players became famous for making master-quality gear, like Stettin Palver, the Weaponsmith, and his business X-Force Weapons.
 Anyone who ever played on Chilastra would never forget his name.
-I owned a few of his weapons myself that can be seen in my screenshots.
+I owned a few of his weapons myself, as can be seen in my screenshots.
 Operating vendors and fueling the industry was intricately connected to player cities and their attractions.
-My own PA, Paragon Federation, had a few famous individuals that helped spread the commercial influence of the city from within their own crafting careers.
+My own PA, Paragon Federation, had a few famous individuals who helped spread the commercial influence of the city with their crafting careers.

 A Guide to Crafting